Dallinger/Dallinger/docs/source/the_experiment_class.rst

 The Experiment Class
 ====================

-Experiments are designed in Wallace by creating a custom subclass of the base Experiment class.
+Experiments are designed in Dallinger by creating a custom subclass of the base Experiment class.
 The code for the Experiment class is in experiments.py.
 Unlike the :doc:`other classes <classes>`, each experiment involves only a single Experiment object and it is not stored as an entry in a corresponding table, rather each Experiment is a set of instructions that tell the server what to do with the database when the server receives requests from outside.

-.. currentmodule:: wallace.experiments
+.. currentmodule:: dallinger.experiments

 .. autoclass:: Experiment